 - A. Admissions/Drop-Ins: This classification is described as charges to enter a facility on a per-visit basis.
 Entry and exits are normally controlled and attendance is regulated.
-Examples include adult open gym basketball and volleyball, golf rounds, senior fitness classes, etc. In the future, this could include open swimming time, open gym passes, and fitness passes. - B. Seasonal/Yearly Passes: This classification is described as membership/passes purchased by frequent users to gain admittance to facilities or programs on a seasonal or yearly discounted basis.
-Examples of this would be pool, SENIOR PROGRAM and golf course memberships.
+Examples include adult open gym basketball and volleyball, golf rounds, senior fitness classes, open swimming time, open gym passes, and fitness passes. - B. Seasonal/Yearly Passes: This classification is described as membership/passes purchased by frequent users to gain admittance to facilities or programs on a seasonal or yearly discounted basis.
+Examples of this would be pool, senior program and golf course memberships.
 In the future, this could include open gym passes, and fitness passes. - C. Facility Rentals: This classification consists of fee payments made for the privilege of exclusive use of a facility.
 This fee gives the patron the right to enjoy all of the advantages derivable from the use of a facility without consuming, destroying, or injuring it in any way.
-Examples of this could include clubhouse, and shelter house rentals, AND SENIOR CENTER
+Examples of this include clubhouse, shelter house, and Senior Center rentals.